GlobalWallet/Docs/_api/cashiersession.md

     | 400        | `Bad Request`: This error will be returned if a required field in the request body is missing or if the `category` field contains a space. |
     | 500        | `Internal Server Error`: An unexpected error occurred on the server.                                                                       |

-    {: .info }

           Data Table
         The following are the parameteres needed along with the data types that are used.

     | **Parameter**         | **Data Type** | **Example**                     | **Description**                                                       |